hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

   - What questions would you like to ask us?
 Is there anything we have not asked you about, that you would like to tell us?

-### Long-list interview for a TT job in semantics <!--- [**expand >>**]() --->
+### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

-  - what are your current/future research plans
+  - Tell us about yourself
+  - research related questions concerning my research area
+  - diverse methods: how do you view experimental work
+        - when do you use it
+        - what's one new thing we learned from experimental work
+  - more research questions leading to a general conversation about A-bar syntax
-  - teaching: what all can you teach? (give full list)
+  - what would you enjoy teaching at the graduate level
-    - how would you teach UG semantics?
+  - how would you teach grad intro syntax
-    - how about grad semantics?
-  - questions about one of my published papers
-  - questions about a choice I made in my teaching demo
-  - what are your strengths and weaknesses (by teaching, research, service)
+  - do you have any questions for us

+### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

-  - how do you fit with DEPARTMENT
+  - how do you fit with the department
-  - question concerning research on endangered languages
+    - who would you collaborate with within and outside the department
+    - experimental methods
+  - the new hire will shape the syntax curriculum: what's your approach, what would you teach
+  - specifically, how should syntax inform language documentation, computational MAs
+  - question about an ongoing research project of mine that came up in a previous answer
+  - do you have any questions for us

+### Long-list interview for a TT job in syntax <!--- [**expand >>**]() --->

+  - teaching:
-  - what course would you teach that philosophy majors might take
+    - what is your approach to teaching undergrad syntax and would it be different than how you would teach graduate syntax
-  - question concerning living in CITY (fit)
+    - what other classes could you teach?
+    - what's your approach to teaching semantics?
+    - what's your approach to teaching experimental linguistics?
+  - research
-  - what are your hobbies
+    - tell us what you're working on now
+    - where do you see yourself in 5 years
+  - advising
+    - tell us about advising experiences
+  - fit
+    - how do you see yourself fitting?
+    - who could you collaborate with?
   - do you have any questions for us

 ### Long-list interview for a TT job in semantics <!--- [**expand >>**]() --->